-New Home Closings in College Station Climb, Prices Drop According to Freshest Figures
+New Home Closings and Prices in College Station Rise According to Freshest Figures

-New home closings made up 11.6% of overall housing closings.
-This is an increase on a percentage basis, as new home closings were 7.8% of total closings a year ago.
-After rising year-over-year in December, closings of new and existing homes sank year-over-year in January.
+Of 460 total closings, 29 were of new homes.
+This is an increase on a percentage basis, as new home closings were 5.3% of total closings a year ago.
+Closings of new and existing homes stayed level after increasing in April year-over-year.

 Pricing and Mortgage Trends

 For newly sold homes, the average price gained 13.8% year-over-year in May to $270,610 per unit.
 This boost is smaller than the 37.5% surge in April year-over-year.

 There was a rise year-over-year in the average mortgage size on new homes along with new home prices.
 In May 2014, average mortgage size rose 13.0% from a year earlier to $236,045.
 In April 2014, average mortgage size on newly sold homes saw a 27.7% rise year-over-year from a year earlier.